bookofproofs/bookofproofs.github.io/_sources/history/19th-century/karman.md

 8. Developed a theory regarding the mathematical foundations of turbulence.
 9. Influenced the field of turbulence and pattern formation by promoting the Triadic Cascade Theory.

-Born 11 May1881, Budapest, Hungary.
-Died 7 May1963, Aachen, Germany.
+Born 11 May 1881, Budapest, Hungary.
+Died 7 May 1963, Aachen, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Karman/)